The concomitant use of NSAIDs and

 ± 20.5 mL/min.8

-interaction is not entirely one-sided.
-ACE inhibitors are also implicated in acute kidney injury
+is not entirely one-sided.
+ACE inhibitors are also implicated in acute kidney injury and a potential

-acute kidney injury requiring hospitalization.
-These acute effects were especially prominent in CHF
+kidney injury requiring hospitalization.
+These acute effects were especially prominent in CHF and

 there is evidence suggesting NSAID’s potential to increase blood pressures of both

-variety of stresses on the body, resulting in increased sympathetic activity and vascular
+of stresses on the body, resulting in increased sympathetic activity and vascular resistance, heart

-resistance, heart rate, and consequently, blood pressure.
-Important things such as quality of life
+rate, and consequently, blood pressure.
+Important things such as quality of life and sleep patterns

-and sleep patterns are also affected by pain, which can be detrimental to a patient’s overall
+are also affected by pain, which can be detrimental to a patient’s overall health outcome,

 benefit of using NSAIDs for pain control.
 While there are other options for the management of pain